In This Article

 - Toxicity: Toxic to cats and dogs

 Tradescantia Nanouk grows best in bright, indirect light, so a north- or east-facing window is best.
-Water your plant when the top inch or so of soil is dry, and take care not to let it completely dry out.
+Water your plant when the top inch or so of the soil is dry, and take care not to let it completely dry out.
 North-facing windows will provide less light, so your plant will need less water there than in an east-facing window.

 Because Tradescantia Nanouk thrives in a humid environment, it’s a great plant to keep in a bathroom window since the steam from your shower or tub will keep the air moist.
 You can also create a humid environment by grouping your Tradescantia Nanouk closely with other humidity-loving plants and running a humidifier nearby.

 Another option is to create a humidifying tray beneath your plant by placing its pot atop pebbles with added water; take care to keep the bottom of the pot from touching the water.
 As the water evaporates, it’ll humidify the air around your plant.

 Tradescantia Nanouk is such a hardy grower that it doesn’t require fertilizing.
 If you’d like to fertilize your plant, feed it with a standard houseplant fertilizer diluted to half strength every two to four weeks during the spring and summer growing seasons.